 Nearly 1,500 students—both undergraduate and graduate level—enroll in entrepreneurship courses each year, with more than 2,000 alumni having already graduated.
 You’ll build a brand-new venture in just a year, teaming up with like-minded students to benefit from the knowledge they bring from other fields of study.

-On average, undergraduate students at the University of Arizona will pay around $11,232 as in-state residents, or $23,871 for out-of-state students and international students.
+On average, undergraduate students at the University of Arizona will pay around $12,404 as in-state residents, or $35,153 for out-of-state students and international students.
 In reality, the cost of tuition varies depending on the academic college under which you study; see the university’s tuition calculator for a more detailed and accurate estimate.

 Washington State University

 Washington State University is a major research university with a total research expenditure that exceeded $350,000,000 in 2018.
-Students attending this university choose from over 75 master’s degree and 65 doctoral degree programs, plus nearly 100 undergraduate programs of study.
-These figures are bolstered by additional research and internship opportunities.
+Students attending this university choose from:

 This Bachelor of Arts in business administration with a major in entrepreneurship comprises 120 credits.
-While it’s a suitable program for entrepreneurial students, it also provides a broad overview of areas including risk-taking and innovation, making it suitable for any student who goes on to work in large organizations or nonprofits.
+While it’s a suitable program for entrepreneurial students, it also provides a broad overview of areas including risk-taking and innovation, making it suitable for any business student who goes on to work in large organizations or nonprofits.

-Your curriculum will blend together traditional academic subjects, such as history, math, and English, with entrepreneurial courses designed to prepare you for starting your own venture.
+Your entrepreneurial studies curriculum will blend together traditional academic subjects, such as history, math, and English, with entrepreneurial courses designed to prepare you for starting your own venture.
 For a full curriculum breakdown and entrance requirements, check out the program overview on the university’s website.

 Residents of Washington State will pay approximately $10,760 in tuition, while non-residents will pay around $25,702; these figures are based on taking 10 to 18 credits per semester.
 Both groups of students have mandatory fees of $1,313, with housing and dining costs of around $6,822 and $4,300, respectively.